philippmarcus/philippmarcus.github.io/_posts/2021-01-01-vpn-policy-router.md

 The solution will allow domestic websites to be accessed via a faster, direct connection and international websites via VPN to circumvent geolocation access restrictions.

+The code of this tutorial can be found in my Github repository: [https://github.com/philippmarcus/vpn-policy-router](https://github.com/philippmarcus/vpn-policy-router).

 # Configuring Raspberry Pi as a Router

 So that the Raspberry Pi can work as a router in our setup, IP forwarding must be activated.
 This allows the Raspberry Pi to also accept IP packets that are not intended for it.